JoshuaW03628/Repository-1/_posts/2023-01-09-CPTGrading.md

 - [x] describes the condition(s) being tested by each call to the procedure.
 - [x] identifies the result of each call.

+### Comments

+Honestly nothing wrong with the project it was organized and clearly well thought out giving them a perfect score.